Flash-X/Flash-X-docs/docs/source/sourceTerms.rst

 decomposition phase, the pivot order of a matrix is determined, and a sequence of decomposition operations that minimizes the amount of fill-in is recorded.
-Fill-in refers to zero matrix elements which become nonzero (, a sparse matrix times a sparse matrix is generally a denser matrix).
+Fill-in refers to zero matrix elements which become nonzero (*e.g.*, a sparse matrix times a sparse matrix is generally a denser matrix).
 The matrix is not decomposed; only the steps to do so are stored.
 Since the nonzero pattern of a chosen nuclear reaction network does not change, the symbolic LU decomposition is a one-time initialization cost for reaction networks.
 In the numerical LU decomposition phase, a matrix with the same pivot order and nonzero pattern as a previously factorized matrix is numerically decomposed into